I did it! I managed to knock this year's October Horror Movie Challenge out of the park.

 Hagazussa, I'd say Midsommar was one of the most strikingly memorable films I exposed myself to last month.

-I also tried to challenge the idea of what makes a 'horror film' a horror film, but including such oddities as The Singing Ringing Tree and Addams Family Reunion, the former being an old fairy tale that "haunted a generation" while the latter uses the tropes of traditional horror movies, but in the context of a very poor comedy.
+I also tried to challenge the idea of what makes a 'horror film' a horror film, by including such oddities as The Singing Ringing Tree and Addams Family Reunion, the former being an old fairy tale that "haunted a generation" while the latter uses the tropes of traditional horror movies, but in the context of a very poor comedy.

 There were some disappointments along the way, particularly Rob Zombie's sequel to The Devil's Rejects, 3 From Hell, which I was really looking for to, and The Curse Of La Llorona, as I've been pleasantly surprised by my belated discovery of The Conjuring Universe movies.